plaublin/intel_sgx_tutorial/README.md

 <img src="compilation_process.jpg" alt="Compilation process.">

-Note that, by default, the `Makefile` compiles the code in hardware mode.
+By default, the `Makefile` compiles the code in hardware mode.
 To compile in simulation mode, for example if you do not have SGX-capable hardware, prepend `SGX_MODE=SIM` to the call to `make`.
 Note that simulation mode does not offer any protection to your code.